 - Hotel, resort – accommodation establishments of various sizes, styles and themes

 - Clinic/hospital – licenced establishments aiming at curing illnesses, offering rehabilitation services with the active involvement of healthcare professionals

 - Retreat – are typically small and remote establishments, mainly catering for wellness and holistic guests who are not ill but may feel unbalanced, stressed or in need of some time for themselves

 - Spa – places devoted to overall wellbeing through a variety of professional services that encourage the renewal of mind, body and spirit from dayspas, through hotel/resort spas to destination spas (after ISPA)

 - Hot spring/thermal/thalasso – spas, baths, centres built on natural resources such as hot or thermal springs, or the sea (i.e. thalasso)

 - Destination – a geographically and/or administratively defined area, e.g. city, region, valley, etc. that can attract visitors on its own right

 - Entertainment/Leisure/Recreation – parks, leisure centres, themed attractions, etc.

-We understand that Responsible Wellbeing can be implemented both at project as well as at destination level.
-We are happy to have recommendations from developers, operators or destination management bodies, organizations.
-We are looking for examples and cases with a track record.
-Projects that have not yet in operation may apply but we need to see that there is more than just a plan behind the recommendation.
+It is recognized that Responsible Wellbeing can be implemented both at project as well as at destination level.
+Recommendations may be received from developers, operators or destination management bodies, organizations.
+Recommendations are expected to show a track record.
+Projects that have not yet in operation may also apply but these will be reviewed separately.

 Feel free to talk to us, happy to discuss alternatives before the recommendation is sent!